MahatmaX/YADrone/YADrone/readme.txt

 YADrone - Yet Another Drone Framework
 ===============================================

 YADrone is yet another open framework for controlling the AR.Drone 2.
-It is mainly based on the ARDroneForP5 project and adds some bug fixes and features.
-Among the changes are:

-* Video support for the AR.Drone 2
-* Integrated the Navdata listener from the Javadrone project to access all sensor readings
+It features:

+* Easy, yet powerful framework to control the drone
+* Support for sensor readings and NavData, video and drone configuration
-* A control center that visualizes flight behaviour and sensor readings
+* A control center that visualizes sensor readings and allows to control the drone via keyboard
-* Fixed the command manager so that hovering now works
 * Also supports Android (but no video)
+* Framework is 100% pure Java and is easily extensible

 Of course, YADrone is still beta.
-There are some known bugs, but these mainly concern the control center and will be fixed someday soon.
-And YADrone is open and contributions are warmly welcome.
+There are some minor (known) bugs, but these mainly concern the control center and will be fixed someday soon.
+Nevertheless, you use this framework at your own risk.
+It is provided as is and YOU are responsible for any harm or drone damage.
+Please be careful !

+YADrone is open: comments, bug reports and contributions are warmly welcome !

+YADrone was initially based on the ARDroneForP5 project and added a NavData parser from the Javadrone project.
+Eventually, the code has been rebased on the lab-drone project a former extension of YADrone.
+Credits and thanks go to all guys working on these projects !

-For further information please see http://vsis-www.informatik.uni-hamburg.de/projects/yadrone/index.html
+For further information, documentation and tutorials please see http://vsis-www.informatik.uni-hamburg.de/projects/yadrone/index.html

 Never worked with Github before ?